Are You Saying What You Mean?

 Have you ever thought about what you are saying?
-Word are meant to communicate things, but what are you communicating?
+Word are meant to communicate things, but are you saying what you mean?

 Words help us exchange information, create connection, or change status or mood (either up or down).